mph-/lcapy/doc/tutorial.rst

    ───
     s

-Since Lcapy uses SymPy, circuit analysis can be performed symbolically.
+Since Lcapy uses Sympy, circuit analysis can be performed symbolically.
 This can be achieved by using symbolic arguments or by not specifying a component value.
 In the latter case, Lcapy will use the component name for its value.
 For example,